A generalization of the alcove model and its applications: Abstract

 \section{Abstract}

-The alcove model of the first author and Postnikov uniformly describes highest weight crystals of semisimple Lie algebras.
-We present a generalization, called the quantum alcove model.
-In types $A$ and $C$ we give a crystal isomorphism from the quantum alcove model to tensor products of column shape Kirillov-Reshetikhin crystals.
-We also present evidence for the fact that a related statistic computes the energy function.
+The alcove model of the first author and A. Postnikov uniformly describes highest weight crystals of semisimple Lie algebras.
+We construct a generalization, called the quantum alcove model.
+In joint work of the first author with S. Naito, D. Sagaki, A. Schilling, and M. Shimozono, this was shown to uniformly describe tensor products of column shape Kirillov-Reshetikhin crystals in all untwisted affine types; moreover, an efficient formula for the corresponding energy function is available.
+In the second part of this paper, we specialize the quantum alcove model to types $A$ and $C$.
+We give explicit affine crystal isomorphisms from the specialized quantum alcove model to the corresponding tensor products of column shape Kirillov-Reshetikhin crystals, which are realized in terms of Kashiwara-Nakashima columns.